Schizoaffective disorder: DSM-5 research directions

-The new definition continues the lack of parsimony of the old definition.
+The new definition continues the old definition's lack of parsimony.
 Simpler, clearer, and more usable definitions of the diagnosis were supported by certain members of the DSM-5 workgroup; these were debated but deemed premature, because more "research [is] needed to establish a new classification system of equal or greater validity" to the existing system.
 Because of DSM-5's continuing problematic categorical foundation, schizoaffective disorder's conceptual and diagnostic validity remains doubtful.
 After enough research is completed and data exists, future diagnostic advances will need to either eliminate and replace, or soften and bridge, the hard categorical separation of mood disorders from schizophrenia; most likely using a spectrum or dimensional approach to diagnosis.

 More parsimonious definitions than the current one were considered by Carpenter and the DSM-5 workgroup:

 One option for the DSM-5 would have been to remove the schizoaffective disorder category and to add affective [or mood] symptoms [that is, mania, hypomania, mixed episode, or depression] as a dimension to schizophrenia and schizophreniform disorder or to define a single category for the co-occurrence of psychosis and mood symptoms.
 This option was extensively debated but ultimately deemed to be premature in the absence of sufficient clinical and theoretical validating data justifying such a … reconceptualization.
 Additionally, there appeared to be no practical way to introduce affect [or mood] dimensions covering the entire course of illness, that would capture the current concept of periods of psychosis related and unrelated to mood episodes.

 [N]o valid biomarkers or laboratory measures have emerged to distinguish between affective psychosis [or psychotic mood disorders] and schizophrenia.
 To the contrary, the idea of a dichotomy between these types of conditions has proven naïve.
 [T]he admixture of "schizophrenic" and affective [or mood] symptoms is a feature of many, or even most, cases with severe mental illness.
 Most presenting symptoms of psychosis have little validity in determining diagnosis, prognosis, or treatment response in psychosis.
 [U]ltimately a more ... dimensional approach [to assessment and treatment] will be required.